 The required 30 credits in NYU’s MS in cybersecurity includes core courses in computer science and security, an optional research project, and an optional master’s thesis that can be done in place of two required electives.
 However, students can choose electives outside of the engineering curriculum, allowing them to explore interests and career goals in varying fields.
 Students can also elect to pursue a specialization in cyber ops, which consists of courses approved by the National Security Agency’s Cyber Operation Program.
 Courses in this specialization cover topics like design and analysis of algorithms, mobile security, and applied cryptography.

-New York University is regionally accredited by the Middle States Commission on Higher Education.
+New York University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 In the nearly twenty years since launching its online education courses, Drexel University has grown its online offerings to include over 140 different degree and certificate programs.
 These online degrees take place alongside those offered at Drexel’s physical campuses, including their main campus in the heart of downtown Philadelphia, Pennsylvania.
 Drexel’s more than 24,000 students, including over 15,000 graduate and professional students, make it one of the largest private universities in the U.S. Drexel’s online platform gives distance learners the ability to have more intimate class interactions through web conferences and online office hours with the university’s acclaimed faculty.